 Switch to or from Fullscreen mode in Fortnite

 In some situations, having Fortnite run in Windowed Fullscreen or Windowed mode can cause crashes.
 Trying a different mode might fix your issue.

 - Open Fortnite and select Game Settings.

-- Select Video and change Window Mode to something different.
+- Select Video and change the Window Mode to something different.